 The following personal data could be compromised:

-We cannot say how much compensation you might get if you win your Capita data breach compensation case.
-Each claim is based on its merits and your solicitor will work to get the compensation owed to you.
+We cannot say how much compensation you might get if you join and win a Capita data breach case.
+Each claim is based on its merits, and your solicitor will work to get the compensation owed to you.

 In the UK, if a group of people have experienced loss, or otherwise been harmed by an organisation’s law breaking, they can come together to fight for justice.
 Levelling the playing field when standing up to big businesses, group actions prove that there is strength in numbers.
 At Join the Claim, we bring consumers and law firms together to ensure these group actions are as powerful as possible.